In rapid prototyping, models are

 Key Focus:

-Surface Finish: Requires flawless, high-gloss, or textured surfaces that match the intended production material (like plastic, painted metal, or ceramic).
+Requires flawless, high-gloss, or textured surfaces that match the

 Color & Texture: Color matching is critical.
 It often involves precise painting, spray coating, or using colored materials.